shahanakattil/PL-300-Microsoft-Power-BI-Data-Analyst/Instructions/Lab Scenario Preview/Module4.md

-# Lab Scenario Preview: AI-900: Explore decision support
+# Lab Scenario Preview: PL-300: Explore decision support

-## Lab 01: Explore Cognitive Services
+## Lab 03: Create DAX Calculations in Power BI Desktop, Part 1

 ### Lab overview

-In this lab, you will learn how cognitive services are provisioned and used.
+In this lab you will create calculated tables, calculated columns, and simple measures using Data Analysis Expressions (DAX).

 ## Objective

-After completing this lab, you will be able to create an Anomaly Detector resource
+After completing this lab, you will be able to:

+- Create calculated tables
+- Create calculated columns
+- Create measures

 ## Architecture Diagram